alien4cloud/csar-public-library/org/ystia/kafka/README.rst

 KafkaTopic
 -----------
 A KafkaTopic should be hosted on a Kafka component.
-Specify per-topic configuration as shown in the following figure.
+You can specify per-topic configuration as shown in the following figure.

 .. image:: docs/images/kafka_topic.png
     :scale: 80